Cris4110/FogartyGeneratorServices/README.md

 ![This is an alt text.](/src/assets/githubsnips/wave.png "wave.png")

 ## Security
 Passwords are hashed and never stored in plaintext.
-Authentication is handled by our backend, and multi-factor authentication (MFA) provides an additional security layer during login.
+Firebase authentication is used to verify users.

 **Authentication and Authorization**
 - Secure registration and login using server-side validation and hashed passwords
-- Login tokens expire after 12 hours
 - API keys are used for backend services
 - .env files contain confidential information, so do not commit .env files or anything that compromises security

 **Role-Based Access Control**
-- There is a separate login page specifically for admins
 - Only admins have access to change/manage appointments, inventory, and users
 - Standard users can request appointments/quotes and purchase parts/generators